 If you already have a location or license for your cannabis business, include that in your business plan.
 It demonstrates that you have already been through much of the industry’s bureaucracy.
 The location might also play a role in your business’s success.

 If you want a cannabis business loan to expand an existing brand, you need to provide financials from the last several years.
 Essentially, you want to use accurate data to show the lenders that your business can turn a loan into profits.

 How do you plan to use the money you borrow?
 What impact will the changes have on revenues and brand recognition?

 Anticipate questions lenders might ask.
 It’s always better to put lenders at ease early in the process.
 A favorable impression puts you ahead of other applicants who have not taken these extra steps.

 Review Your Opportunities for the Best Cannabis Business Loan

-Whether you want to buy a greenhouse, open a new storefront, or purchase extraction equipment to start making new cannabis products, 420 Loans can help you reach your goal.
+Whether you want to buy a greenhouse, open a new storefront, or purchase extraction equipment to start making new cannabis products, Canna Business Resources can help you reach your goal.

-Get started today by filling out the 420 Loans application to let our consultants know about your business plans.
+Get started today by filling out the Canna Business Resources application to let our consultants know about your business plans.
 We’ll do our best to pair you with a loan that helps your business succeed while keeping interest and fees as low as possible.